ismael-bel/Moovle/README.md

 The application offers two distinct approaches:

-**Classic Search:** Highly targeted recommendations based on your exact cinematic tastes.
+* **"Based on Your Taste":** Highly targeted recommendations strictly aligned with your cinematic DNA.

-**"Surprise Me!"
-Mode:** A "discovery" mode designed to push you out of your comfort zone (different genres, eras, or foreign cinema) while still respecting your emotional DNA.
+* **"Surprise Me!":** A "discovery" mode designed to push you out of your comfort zone (different genres, eras, or foreign cinema) while still respecting your emotional DNA.

 **AI Explanations:** The AI generates a brief summary explaining why each movie was specifically recommended for you.